tienntr/archlinux-on-865g9/README.md

 ## Fix jagged Calibri and Cambria fonts

-Disable embedded bitmaps for these font by creating `/etc/fonts/local.conf` with the following content:
+Disable embedded bitmaps for these fonts by creating `/etc/fonts/local.conf` with the following content:

 ```xml
 <?xml version="1.0"?>